Increase in ILAT

 Steps to long-term commitment

+- Step 1: Understanding the objectives and challenges.
 The first step is to identify the objectives.
 You don't do active design for active design's sake.
 Are we creating one or more pathways?
 Are we going to act on CSR, values, QWL?

 This requires an understanding of what affects them.
 In the same way as for an employee journey, we're going to look at habits.
 As experts in space planning, the Parella Group teams analyze the sequencing of the day, needs and movements.
 This enables us to create active, directional phases.
-It's important to think through uses carefully, to avoid over-solicitation, which would be counter-productive.
+It's important to think things through carefully, to avoid over-solicitation, which would be counter-productive.

-Step 3
+- Step 3

+: Phase of use and evolution.
 Experimentation could be a first step to understanding the maturity peak and seeing how employees react.

 It is also possible to bring the courses to life in line with important events for the company.